ba-st/Sagan/docs/Getting-started.md

 configured with the user `postgres` and password `secret`, listening in the default port 5432.

-Then you can create your repository provider as follow
+Then you can create your repository provider as follows

 ```smalltalk
 RDBMSRepositoryProvider using: (